 - Cooperation with stakeholders (ecology, navigation), coordination with the political level (Danube Region Strategy) as well as close coordination with further ongoing activities (such as the projects FAIRway Danube, RIS COMEX or DANUBEparksCONNECTED)

-Danube STREAM is implemented by nine partners from seven countries:
+Danube STREAM was implemented by nine partners from seven countries:

 - Austria – via donau-Österreichische Wasserstraßen-Gesellschaft mbH (viadonau) (Lead Partner)